Gaen-Tech/Gaen-Tech-AI-ROI-Platform-MVP/docs/USER_GUIDE.md

 ## 3. Navigating the Platform

-The platform features a modern, responsive navigation system located in a header at the top of the page.
+The platform features a modern, responsive navigation system.

-- **On Desktop**: A persistent **top navigation bar** provides direct access to all main views and the theme toggle.
+- **On Desktop**: A fixed **Sidebar** on the left provides constant access to the main views.
-- **On Mobile**: A clean header with a "hamburger" menu icon toggles a dropdown menu for navigation, alongside the theme toggle.
+- **On Mobile**: A clean header with a "hamburger" menu icon toggles a slide-in navigation overlay.

 There are four key sections: